Common Cancer-Preventing Fruits

 Kiwi Fruit

 Rich in vitamin C and diverse phytochemicals, kiwi fruit exhibits antioxidant and anti-cancer properties.
-A 2019 comprehensive research report pointed out that the large amount of vitamin C in kiwi can protect DNA and reduce oxidative damage, while the phytochemicals in the fruit can promote the apoptosis (death) of cancer cells.
-The fiber and pectin in kiwi fruit can promote defecation, nourish lactic acid bacteria, and increase the amount of intestinal feces, thereby reducing the risk of colorectal cancer.
+A 2019 comprehensive research report found that the large amount of vitamin C in kiwi can protect DNA and reduce oxidative damage, while the phytochemicals in the fruit can promote the apoptosis (death) of cancer cells.

 Blueberries